deepstupid/hrem/README.md

 ### HREM (Hierarchical Recurrent Execution Model)
 HREM is an extension of HRM with a multi-layer memory architecture and sparse memory addressing for more efficient information retrieval.

-### EnhancedHREM
-This is an improved version of HREM designed to be more competitive with HRM.
-The key enhancements include:

-- **Improved Model Architecture**: Increased memory capacity, improved memory retrieval with more top-k values, additional processing layers, and a larger model capacity overall.
-- **Better Training Algorithm**: Uses the AdamW optimizer for superior weight decay handling and better numerical stability.
-- **Enhanced Training Utilities**: Faster data loading, support for more workers, linear learning rate scheduling, and mixed-precision (AMP) training.
-- **Dynamic Reporting System**: The reporting system can dynamically handle any number of models, providing flexible comparisons and enhanced metrics.

-These enhancements lead to several performance improvements, including faster training, better convergence, and enhanced stability.

 ## Optimization and Evaluation Framework